Jukkobee/The-Alien/TechSpec.md

 - `pickupObject(object: GameObject)`: Attempts to pick up a nearby object. //connects to gameObject P1
 - `showObject(object: GameObject)`: Displays held object to the stranger.//connects to gameObject P2
 - `dropObject`: Releases the currently held object.
 P2
-        - riyan note: players don't have to drop items, they can just keep them in their inventory

 #### 4. **P0: Stranger**
 Manages the NPC stranger's behavior and state.